 All vehicles have their own basic stats, which for the most part mirror NPC’s stats.
-They have, for example, WOUNDS, which is the amount of damage they can withstand before being destroyed, and they also have a DAMAGE score, which is how much damage they do to people or vehicles, and an ARMOR SAVE, which is essentially their vehicle’s ability to withstand damage.
-Damage is calculated a little differently, as vehicles have two values, like 3/1.
+They have, for example, WOUNDS, which is the amount of damage they can withstand before being destroyed, and they also have a DAMAGE score, which is how much damage they do to people or vehicles, and an Armor score, which is essentially their vehicle’s ability to withstand damage from guns only (not other vehicles).
+Damage is calculated a little differently, as vehicles have two values, like 1d6/1d3.
 The first number is how much damage they do to other cars when ramming or sideswiping them.
 The second number is how much damage they themselves take when they ram or sideswipe another vehicle.

 Honda Civic, Toyota Corolla, Mazda3

 Wounds: 15 Armor: 2

 Speed: 2 Damage: 1d6-1/1d3